edgedb/edgedb/docs/clients/99_graphql/protocol.rst

   correspond to the variable names and values.
 It is required if the GraphQL query has variables, otherwise it is optional.

-The protocol implementations conforms to the official GraphQL `HTTP protocol <https://graphql.org/learn/serving-over-http/>`_.
+The protocol implementations conform to the official GraphQL `HTTP protocol <https://graphql.org/learn/serving-over-http/>`_.

 The protocol supports HTTP Keep-Alive.